 Brian Walker is a Licensed Professional Counselor in the State of Texas with a Masters degree of Education in Counseling from Acadia University in Wolfville NS, Canada.
 He also earned a Bachelors degree in Social Work from Dalhousie University and a Bachelors of Arts in Psychology from Saint Mary’s University in Halifax, Nova Scotia.
 Over the last 17 years, Brian has counseled people of all ages as an HIV/AIDS counselor, an employment counselor, a residential treatment therapist, a children’s protective service worker, an alternative school counselor, a clinical therapist in a highly secure psychiatric hospital and a private practice psychotherapist.

 We’re trying to enrich the lives of kids, teens, and whole families in our surrounding communities by filling the gaps with services and facilities.

-Champion’s Community Center is proud to present Community Life: A program which provides our neighboring communities FREE educational, athletic and life enrichment trainings.
+Champion’s Community Center is proud to present Small Groups: A program which provides our neighboring communities FREE educational, athletic and life enrichment groups.
 These classes and groups would cost hundreds of dollars elsewhere.

-For more information the courses which are being offered and to sign up for any of these courses, check this out.
+For more information the groups which are being offered and to sign up, check this out.